ConnieJacques/ConnieJacques_T1A2/readme.md

-# Website Portfolio for Connie Jacques, web developer
+# Website Portfolio for Connie Jacques, Web Developer

 ### Access
 The published website can be accessed at: https://conniejacquesdev.netlify.app/